 Public transportation is limited in the region.
-The Berkshire Regional Transit Authority (BRTA) operates the public transportation system that consists almost exclusively of buses and vans.
-Due to the large geographic size of the region and the dispersed nature of the population the BRTA is not able to provide full coverage throughout the region.
-Instead, the BRTA bus routes focus on the most populated areas in the region from North Adams to Great Barrington.
-The BRTA operates a limited schedule at night and during weekends which creates difficulties for workers that work nontraditional hours to use the service.
+The Berkshire Regional Transit Authority (BRTA) operates the region's public transportation system consisting almost exclusively of buses and vans.
+Due to the region's geographic expanse and dispersed population, BRTA is unable to provide full coverage throughout the region.
+Instead, BRTA bus routes focus on the most populated areas in the region from North Adams to Great Barrington.
+BRTA operates a limited schedule at night and during weekends which creates difficulties for those working non-traditional hours.

-Please note: In addition to the summary background above, more detailed information related to infrastructure and public services in Berkshire County is included in the Resiliency Planning chapter of this document.
+Please note: In addition to the summary background above, more detailed information about infrastructure and public services in Berkshire County is included in the Resiliency Planning chapter.